cadia-lvl/MOSI/README.md

-# L.O.B.E.
+# M.O.S.I.
-LOBE is a recording client made specifically for TTS data collections.
+MOSI is a recording client made specifically for TTS data collections.
 It supports multiple collections, single and multi-speaker, and can prompt sentences based on phonetic coverage.

 # Setup
 * Other system requirements (installed via apt):